chrisnoonan98675/site/xl-deploy/how-to/adding-xl-satellites-to-nagios.markdown

 ![image](images/config_wizard_step2_1.png)

-Click **Next** and complete the wizard by choosing the required options in steps 3 to 5.
+Click **Next** and complete the wizard by choosing the required options in Steps 3 to 5.
 Click **Finish** in the final step of the wizard.
 This creates the new hosts and service and begins monitoring.

 After the wizard applies the configuration, click the **View status details** for the XL Satellite link to see the new host and service that was created.